 “Catheters are used to guide and deliver the stent graft through the blood vessels to the location of the aneurysm.
 The stent graft is then deployed into the diseased section of aorta, re-lining the aortic wall, diverting blood flow away from the aneurysm,” says Dr. Teng.
 “Endovascular stent grafting is the current standard treatment for aortic aneurysms that is less invasive than open surgery.”

 Dr. Teng is one of the pioneers of stent grafts and is changing the traditional approach.
 In 2014, the FDA approved a next-generation fenestrated stent graft, which allows the surgeon to make a small incision to place a customized stent above the renal artery and kidneys, liver and intestines.
 This new approach reduces the risk and recovery time for the patient.
 Dr. Teng is the first doctor in Southern California to perform the procedure using a new fenestrated stent graft device.
 He has since helped advance this approach, and other aortic vascular stent graph procedures used to treat complex aortic aneurysms that have challenged surgeons for decades.

-“Not only was I happy about the outcome of my grandfather’s surgery, but at Saddleback Memorial, the quality of care you are getting is second to none.” says Cami.
+“Not only was I happy about the outcome of my grandfather’s surgery, but at Saddleback Medical Center, the quality of care you are getting is second to none.” says Cami.
 “The hospital and nursing care are outstanding.
-My family praises Saddleback Memorial, Dr. Teng and his incredible team for keeping my grandfather with us.”
+My family praises Saddleback Medical Center, Dr. Teng and his incredible team for keeping my grandfather with us.”

 - Vascular Surgery, General Surgery